flycheck/flycheck/doc/dev/extending.rst

 Checkdoc.
 PHP, too, can be syntax checked with the PHP parser, and verified against coding styles using PHP CodeSniffer.

-To support such cases, syntax checkers can be :dfn:`chained` using the `:next-checkers`.
+To support such cases, syntax checkers can be :term:`chained <chaining>` using the `:next-checkers`.
 The standard PHP syntax checker uses this to run PHP CodeSniffer if there are no syntax errors:

 .. code-block:: cl